DSchaedler/DSchaedler.github.io/_posts/introduction_to_tails.markdown

 As well as other optional settings.
 For Users in the US, the default Language and format options will suffice.
 Click Start Tails to move to the next section.

 - Create Persistent Storage only if you need to save files to the flash drive.
 If someone gets hold of the drive, they could reverse the enryption and access the files.
-- Create Set an Administration Password to be able to perform administrative tasks like installing additional software or accessing the internal hard disks of the computer.
+- Set an Administration Password to be able to perform administrative tasks like installing additional software or accessing the internal hard disks of the computer.
 [7](#7)
 - Turn on the Offline Mode if you want to work completely offline for increased security.
 [7](#7)

 ### Desktop Environment